 Find & Apply For Clinical Research Coordinator Jobs In Citrus, Florida

-Clinical Research Coordinator jobs in Citrus, Florida involve coordinating clinical research activities, ensuring compliance with protocols, and managing data collection.
-Responsibilities may include recruiting participants, obtaining informed consent, and maintaining study documentation.
-Candidates should have a bachelor's degree in a related field and strong organizational skills.
+Clinical Research Coordinator jobs in Citrus, Florida involve coordinating and managing research studies, ensuring compliance with regulations, recruiting participants, and collecting data.
+Responsibilities include organizing study materials, communicating with participants and researchers, and maintaining accurate records.
+These positions require strong organizational skills, attention to detail, and the ability to work independently.
 Below you can find different Clinical Research Coordinator positions in Citrus, Florida.

 Jobs in Citrus